-Bat boxes can be supplied in brick fronted, half bond and quarter bond brickwork or alternatively with a stainless steel mesh fitted to the front.
+Bat boxes (also referred to as bat tubes) can be supplied in brick fronted, half bond and quarter bond brickwork or alternatively with a stainless steel mesh fitted to the front.
 The mesh is designed for optimum adhesion in render and stonework applications.
 A basic version can be fitted directly behind weatherboarding or into studwork.
 For a quotation please click here.

 Bat box, Stretcher bond brick fronted

 These bat boxes are best positioned in sunlit clusters, at a height of 3-6 metres and ideally facing a variety of aspects as bats will move around a building as the seasons change.
 Please contact us if you wish to discuss your bat box plans – we have considerable expertise on the team.

 This product makes an ideal bat house for most of the UK’s bat species, including Pipistrelles, who will use it for roosting, hibernating and (in maternity roosts) bringing up their young.
 The entrance hole and internal design can be tailored to suit different species of bat e.g. Bechstein’s and Serotine.